Docs Linting

 JSON Output

-For CI/CD integration, use --json to get machine-readable output:
+For CI/CD integration or programmatic analysis, use --json to get machine-readable output:

 Terminal